ZhaoCY001/CrystalGAT-An-AI-based-intelligent-flexible-crystal-materials-design-computing-platform/README.md

 Importance.py provides a simplified framework for using Graph Attention Networks (GAT) to analyze molecular structures represented by SMILES strings.
 The model identifies important functional groups or atomic environments that contribute significantly to the classification results.

+Functional group replacement.py provides a "modular framework" for molecular structure modification and property prediction using a Graph Attention Network (GAT).
+All implementation details have been simplified to prevent direct reproduction of the original research code.

 ## 🧩 File Description
 CrystalGAT.py | Graph Attention Network model for crystalline mechanical property prediction (main model). |
 GCN.py | Graph Convolutional Network baseline. |